guardstrikelab/carla_apollo_bridge/README.md

 <!-- ABOUT THE PROJECT -->
 ## About Carla Apollo Bridge
-Carla Apollo Bridge aims to provide a bridge for communicating between the latest version of Apollo and Carla.
+Carla Apollo Bridge aims to provide a data and control bridge for the communication between the latest version of Carla and Apollo.
 It was tested with Carla 0.9.13 and Apollo [master branch](https://github.com/ApolloAuto/apollo/commit/aa0c5eb66189b86a724206305712cfb337c07619) (newer than v7.0.0)

 <!-- GETTING STARTED -->
 ## Getting Started